 IMDB Rating: 7.7 / 10

-Based on Michael Pollan’s best-selling novel, In Defense of Food is a film that aims to address the question many people around the world are wondering – what can I eat to be healthy?
+Based on Michael Pollan’s best-selling novel, In Defense of Food is a film that aims to address the question many people around the world are wondering – what can I eat to be healthy or plant based foods?

 The film discusses the connection between the Western diet and nutrition and argues that modern diet makes people ill.

 Pollan advocates not relying on nutrients, but on consuming real food since many diets nowadays are only imitations.
 He also advises buying food locally and saving more time and money on it.

 Vegans should be mindful that this documentary does not preclude recommendations on the eating of any meat.
 It’s fascinating all the same.

 14. Hungry for Change

 Originally released in 2012, Hunger for Change is a documentary film that highlights detoxification as the secret to weight loss.